Lagnajita Chakraborty

-Lagnajita Chakraborty, born in a Bengali family in Kolkata, India, is an Indian playback singer.
+Lagnajita Chakraborty is an Indian playback singer.

-Lagnajita Chakraborty is a Bengali playback singer.
+She contributed her voice mainly singing in Bengali films.
 She achieved fame with a soulful track in the movie Chotushkone called "Basanto Eshe Geche (Female version)".
 She was a student of Patha Bhavan, Kolkata, Nava Nalanda High School and later St. Xavier's College, Kolkata.
 She was one of the youngest singers from Kolkata to make a US musical tour.
 Chakraborty is recipient of "Sera Bangali" award of 2015, given by the Anandabazar Patrika.

 Acting

 She had a role in a Bengali movie called Jodi Bolo Hyan, along with co-star Sreenanda Shankar.
 Other members of the cast included Mir, Anirban Bhattacharya, Sayan and Poulomi Basu.